 It’s already eight o’clock in the morning when Josephine finishes some household chores.
 She steps out of the house thirty minutes later and hops into her car to head to work.
 But instead of going to the office as most people do, she heads straight to her favorite coffee shop.

-After grabbing her usual cup of coffee, she settles into her favorite nook, flips on her laptop, takes out her to-do list, and begins to work.
+After grabbing her usual cup of coffee, she settles into her usual nook, flips on her laptop, takes out her to-do list, and begins to work.

 Josephine is one of 57 million Americans working as a freelancer.
 And she loves it!

-In fact, up to 75% of freelancers chose to become one out of preference rather than a necessity because of the perks they can enjoy.
+In fact, up to 69% of office employees chose to become a freelancer out of preference rather than a necessity because of the perks they can enjoy.

 And so are the businesses that hire freelancers.
 One of the factors contributing to the rise of the freelancing industry is the increasing number of companies opting to hire freelancers rather than full-time employees.